hessenelsti/coffee-shop-recipes/hot-beverages/white-mocha.md

-# White Chocolate Mocha​, make change
+# White Chocolate Mocha​, make change again

 ## Description: Espresso meets white chocolate in this classic drink.
 Top it off with a dollop of whipped cream for a sweet, creamy beverage that delights with every sip. and pairs perfectly with an almond croissant